-Sear one side, about 2 minutes then flip them over and start basing the pork chops with a spoon covering the pork chops with the olive oil already in the pan.
+Sear one side for about 2 minutes, then flip them over and start basing the pork chops with a spoon, covering the pork chops with the olive oil already in the pan.
 Add more if you like, even butter.

-After both sides are seared, then place the pork chops into the oven for 6 to 12 minutes or until you hit 140 internal temperature.
-The timing will vary depending on how thick the pork chops you purchased.
-Thick, thin, bone-in, bone-out, each makes a difference on cook time.
+After both sides are seared, place the pork chops into the oven for 6 to 12 minutes or until you hit 140 internal temperature.
+The timing will vary depending on how thick the pork chops are purchased.
+Thick, thin, bone-in, bone-out makes a difference in cook time.

-Once out of the oven, remove the pork chops from the cooking tray or pan and rest the pork for 3 minutes covered with aluminum foil.
+Once out of the oven, remove the pork chops from the cooking tray or roasting pan and rest the pork for 3 minutes, covered with aluminum foil.
 Pork chops rest time is the key to tender juicy chops.

 - 4 cups Water

-- 1 cup Salt (The salt is really the main ingredient that creates the additional moisture in the pork crazy right?
+- ½ cup Salt (The salt is the main ingredient that creates the additional moisture in the pork) Crazy right?
 But works all so well…and the pork will not be salty

-- 12-15 Sprigs of Fresh Thyme Dried works also, just crush the thyme in your hands first to release the natural oils
+- 12 sprigs Fresh Thyme Dried works also, just crush the thyme in your hands first to release the natural oils

-- 5-6 cloves Star Anise Lightly crushed (use a plate)
+- 6 cloves Star Anise Lightly crushed (use a plate or bowl

 - 4 sprigs Fresh Thyme